Nuvia raises $240 million to design Arm-based CPUs for datacenters

 Santa Clara, California-based Nuvia raised the second round of funding from Mithril Capital, in partnership with Marvell Technology Group founders Sehat Sutardja and Weili Dai.
 Nuvia also raised money from funds and accounts managed by BlackRock, Fidelity Management & Research, and Temasek.
 Additional money came from Atlantic Bridge, Redline Capital, Capricorn Investment Group, Dell Technologies Capital, Mayfield, Nepenthe LLC, and WRVI Capital.

 Nuvia was founded in February 2019 by John Bruno, Manu Gulati, and CEO Gerard Williams and raised $53 million in November 2019.
 The team aims to create the world’s leading server processor for the next generation of cloud and enterprise computing.
-Nuvia is building a system-on-chip codenamed Orion and a CPU core called Phoenix.
+Nuvia is building a system-on-chip code-named Orion and a CPU core called Phoenix.

 Arm’s rise